Chris Satae

-Tēvita Chris Satae (Tēvita Kulisi Satae) (born 22 October 1992), anglicised David Chris Satae is a Tongan rugby league footballer who plays as a or forward for Catalans Dragons in the Super League.
-He has previously played for Hull F.C. in the Super League.
+Tēvita Chris Satae (Tēvita Kulisi Satae) (born 22 October 1992), anglicised David Chris Satae is a Tongan rugby league footballer who plays as a or forward for the Catalans Dragons in the Super League.

 Satae played for the New Zealand Warriors in the National Rugby League.
+He has previously played for Hull F.C. in the Super League.

 Background

 Satae was born in Tofoa, Tonga.

 Early career

 After playing rugby league at St Paul's College, Satae signed with the Penrith Panthers and played in their 2012 National Youth Competition side.
 Satae also played rugby union for the Ponsonby Rugby Club.

 Satae played in the Auckland Rugby League competition for the Glenora Bears and the Point Chevalier Pirates.
 He represented the Akarana Falcons and the New Zealand Residents in 2016.

 Playing career

 New Zealand Warriors

 He then signed with the New Zealand Warriors and played in their 2017 Intrust Super Premiership NSW side.
 On 31 March 2017 his contract was upgraded to a NRL squad contract.

 Later that year, In Round 20 of the 2017 NRL season, Satae made his NRL debut for the New Zealand Warriors against the North Queensland Cowboys.